 Talking Points: Posting and Sharing Online

-As the holiday season approaches, it is important to talk to your child about what they can share online.
-It may also come in handy as a little refresher for those of you attending dinner outings and Christmas parties.
-If you are giving your child a smartphone this Christmas, you need to make sure they are being responsible about posting and sharing photos online.
+It is important to talk to your child about being responsible with what they post and share online.
 We have come up with some talking points that you can use to broach the subject with them.

 1. What is personal information?